user1342/DISintegrity/README.md

 arguments:
-  -h, --help            show this help message and exit -apk APK_FILE_PATH, --apk_file_path APK_FILE_PATH
-                        the path to the APK file to analyze -o OUTPUT_DIR, --output-dir OUTPUT_DIR
-                        the output directory to store the analysis results --apktool APKTOOL     the path to the apktool executable
+  -h, --help            show this help message and exit -apk APK_FILE_PATH, --apk_file_path APK_FILE_PATH the path to the APK file to analyze -o OUTPUT_DIR, --output-dir OUTPUT_DIR the output directory to store the analysis results --apktool APKTOOL     the path to the apktool executable if not on PATH
 ```

 Then run DIS{integrity} as follows.
 Afterwhich a HTML output file will be created.